BES-QSIG/Data-integration-R/Data-integration-R.md

 could be a useful exercise to continue improving your skills in integration would be to look at change over time.
-We looked at the earliest Countryside Survey and matched to an appropriate Agricultural Census but the survey has been repeated three times since then.
+We looked at the earliest Countryside Survey and matched to an appropriate Agricultural Census but the survey has been repeated three times since then (1990, 1998 and 2007).
 You could look at:

--   Whether the patterns in data are the same now as they were in 1978
+-   Whether the patterns in data were the same in 2007 as they were in 1978
 -   Whether change in e.g. area of priority habitats is related to changes in agricultural practice
 -   Whether additional covariates from either Agricultural Census or